metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 The model training process is relatively simple and involves collating a series of forecast-observation pairs with the associated feature variables into a single pandas dataframe.
-In general, each ensemble member yields a separate row of the dataframe (although for reasons of computational efficiency it may be desirable to only use a subset of members, for example by using only the control realization in each ensemble).
+In general, each ensemble member yields a separate row of the dataframe, although for reasons of computational efficiency it may be desirable to only use a subset of members, for example by using only the control realization in each ensemble.
-Each model predicts the probability that rainfall will exceed a particular threshold, so the output is expected to be a number between 0 and 1.
-The Improver code will cap model predictions outside this range so they lie between 0 and 1.
-(This is necessary because we are currently training using the mean squared error loss, there are occasional cases where the LightGBM model predicts vlaues that are slightly more than 1 or less than 0.)
+As each model predicts the probability that rainfall will exceed a particular threshold, the output is expected to be a number between 0 and 1.
+However, on occasion the GBDT models may predict values slightly outside of this range and so the model predictions are capped to back onto this interval; such values are possible due to the current choice of loss function used in training, namely the mean squared loss function which is akin to Brier score when working in probability space.

-Currently model training is done offline.
+Currently model training is done offline, using a minimum 12-month period to capture the full seasonal cycle.

 ===========================
 Forecast calibration